tlqtangok/tfr/README.md

 </span>

 # README
+===

 ## tfr synopsis
 tfr, original name "tor-fr", is a productive tool that sync-up and share your files, directories instantly, efficently and elegantly.

+in the very beginning, [Jidor Tang](https://github.com/tlqtangok) and [LjessonS Liu](https://github.com/LjessonS) start this project to help themselves to solve many frequently small files and folder transferring from A-machine to B-machine.
+But eventually, Jidor Tang found it is so usefully, so we begin to have it go "open source".

 ## supported platform or OS